 University Services: Employee Engagement Action Planning

 University Services.
 The University Services Human Resources Office conducted an employee engagement training session for leaders which focused on action planning as a response to engagement survey results.
 Because University Services has a diverse group of staff who perform varying functions (Facilities, Police, Dining, Housing, Parking, U Market, Printing, Addressing and Mailing, Health and Safety, Capital Planning, and varying other personnel), the goal of the training was to provide broad guidance and resources to enable more effective planning of employee engagement initiatives.
 An employee engagement action planning template was developed to support leaders in the process.
-Read more (pdf)
+Read more about their plan and results.

 Global Programs and Strategy Alliance: Addressing Workload Distribution